base-link/base/readme.md

 doing typechecking/inference.
 We have also started on code generation which doesn't really require the intermediate typechecking steps.

+In the evaluation of written text to runtime interpreted code, there are several possibilities for how a `term`, a `path`, or `text` is compiled.
+It can be any of:

+- `static-term`: Term is a single term like `foo-bar` with no interpolation or paths.
+- `dynamic-term`: Term is a single term like `foo-{bar}` with interpolation but no paths.
+- `static-path`: Path is like `foo-bar/baz` with no interpolation.
+- `dynamic-path`: Path is like `foo-{bar}/{baz}-bim` with interpolation.
+- `static-text`: Text is like `<hello world>` with no interpolation.
+- `dynamic-text`: Text is like `<hello {foo} world>` with interpolation.

+Each of these cases is handled independently for the most part, in each respective term keyword handler.

+If it is static, then it is finished compiling it.
+If it is dynamic, it might still be able to statically compile it after some binding resolution, or it may need to be runtime interpolated.
+You can have these sorts of situations:

+- `{{foo}} bar`: A dynamic "head" term that is resolved at runtime, so none of the child link tree is compiled until runtime.
+This is the worst case.
+- `foo {{bar}}`: A dynamic child term, which means most of the link tree can be compiled except this (possibly a name).
+- `foo bar`: Everything is static and can be statically compiled.

+At first, each node is progressively resolved as a `MeshGatherType`, which means it simply collects an array of children, possibly with dynamic head terms.
+Then if none of the head terms are dynamic, then it compiles it into a more specific mesh type based on what it is.
+This second-level compilation target is still incomplete however, because some of the nodes can still be dynamic.
+So then we try and resolve them, if they resolve, they are static.
+If not, they are runtime.

 ## Base Type System

 Every object in the system is a mesh, in a graph of nodes so to speak,